maurobonfietti/rest-api-slim-php/README.md

 ## :computer: TECHNOLOGIES USED:

-The main technologies used in this project are:
+The leading technologies used in this project are:

 - PHP 8
 - Slim 3